-Please see the key points in your Occupancy Agreement.
+Please see Key Points in your Occupancy Agreement

-Should the Occupier cancel this Agreement before the Commencement Date, the University will be entitled to retain £400 as a Cancellation Charge.
+Should the Occupier cancel this Agreement before the Commencement Date, the University will be entitled to retain the rent prepayment as a Cancellation Charge.

-Please see the key points in your Occupancy Agreement.
+Please see Key Points in your Occupancy Agreement